godotengine/godot-docs/classes/class_position2d.rst

 Description
 -----------

 Generic 2D Position hint for editing.
 It's just like a plain :ref:`Node2D<class_Node2D>` but displays as a cross in the 2D-Editor at all times.
+You can set visual size of the cross by changing Gizmo Extents in the inspector.